h365chen/mte241/week4.md

 The correct answer is A.

 In ARM architecture (e.g., ARM Cortex-M), registers are categorized into:
-- Caller-saved ("scratch") registers: R0–R3, R12, R7 (depending on ABI)
+- Caller-saved ("scratch") registers: R0–R3, R12
-- Callee-saved ("preserved") registers: R4–R11 (must be preserved across function calls)
+- Callee-saved ("variable") registers: R4–R11 (must be preserved across function calls)

+Note that here caller is the function that calls another function, and callee is the function that is called by another function.

 R7 is often used by compilers as:
 - A frame pointer (especially in debugging builds).
 - A general-purpose scratch register (if frame pointers are omitted or optimized out).

+This means compilers (especially when debug info is enabled) will insert assembly instructions before your code runs, setting up R7.
+They will typically restore R7 before the function returns.
+However, if you inspect R7 in the middle of function execution, you'll see it has been overwritten.

-Therefore, its value is not guaranteed to persist across function calls like printf().
+Therefore, its value is not guaranteed to persist across function calls like `printf()`.
 The fact that other registers still contain 0xA supports the idea that the stack was correctly initialized and no corruption occurred.
 Only R7 changed is exactly what you'd expect if it were used by the compiler during execution.

 ---